-Student organizations are financially responsible for any unwarranted, malicious, or negligent damage to university space or equipment.
+Student organizations are financially responsible for any unwarranted, malicious or negligent damage to University space or equipment.
 Fines will be issued upon disclosure and a completed investigation.
 Additional information can be found in the Campus Space Request and Equipment Rental Policy.

 The following regulations are intended to protect campus facilities and equipment and to ensure the safety of all patrons.
-The Department of Student Life will enforce all regulations and notify the appropriate administrator of any infraction.
+The Department of Campus Life will enforce all regulations and notify the appropriate administrator of any infraction.

-Campus space is reserved for student organizations, Athletics, Academic, and administrative units.
-The Department of Student Life must schedule all non-academic events/meetings.
-Academic Affairs' reservations supersede the Department of Student Life reservations in classroom spaces.
+Campus space is reserved for student organizations, Athletics, Academic and administrative units.
+All non-academic events/meetings must be scheduled by the Department of Campus Life.
+Academic Affairs' reservations supersede the Department of Campus Life reservations in classroom spaces.